dive0/c-sharp-unity-independent-study/entries/entry-2.md

 ## Code
 ### Array
 * The element of the array has to be the same data type.
-* Access array on unity by making the array public and changing the values directly in unity
+* Access array on unity by making the array public and changing the values directly in Unity
 ```
 type[] arrayName = {}; //one dimension